JuanCarlosBio/juancarlos_portfolio_eng/projects.md

 ### Website of Species of the island of Gran Canaria observed 🐜🌱

-<strong>Description:</strong>: This website was created for the observation of species located <i>in situ</i> by taking georeferenced samples through mobile phone photographs.
+<strong>Description:</strong> This website was created for the observation of species located <i>in situ</i> by taking georeferenced samples through mobile phone photographs.
 The platform consists of several pages where the species can be observed in viewers, interactive tables and statistics.

 Currently, I am focusing on the search for <u>invertebrates and plants</u>, although I do not rule out including other organisms in the future.

-**Skills**:
+**Some skills**:
 * Programming: Python, R, Bash, JavaScript (basic), CSS (basic), HTML.
 * Workflows management (Snakemake).
-* Web Big Data (SITECAN, Biota...).
+* Big Data (SITECAN, Biota...).
 * Web development.
 * Biology: fieldwork, identification of species.
-* Data analysis.
+* Data analysis, spacial data analysis.

 <p align="center"><u><i>Visit the project at:</i></u></p>